bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-03-07-Python-for-PHP-Developers.md

 To repeat a string, you multiply it by an integer.
 For example: `'Ho ' * 3`.

-This might feel weird, considering it earns you a fatal error in PHP.
-But duly note it, as this comes up again in other parts of Python.

 <!-- omit in toc -->
 #### PHP